-- 25. Within 30 calendar days of the end of each calendar quarter, verify in PTA that all Reportable Transactions made during that quarter have been reported.
-PTA will display all transactions of yours for which it has received notice (except transactions in your TIAA pension or and retirement plan accounts, which you are not required to report because the firm accesses this information directly).
-For any other Reportable Transactions not displayed, or displayed inaccurately, you are responsible for making any necessary revisions in PTA prior to completing your certification. - 26.
+- 28. Within 30 calendar days of the end of each calendar quarter, verify in PTA that all Reportable Transactions made during that quarter have been reported.
+PTA will display all transactions of yours for which it has received notice (except transactions in your TIAA pension and retirement plan accounts, which you are not required to report because the firm accesses this information directly).
+For any other Reportable Transactions not displayed, or displayed inaccurately, you are responsible for making any necessary revisions in PTA prior to completing your certification. - 29.
 For each Reportable Transaction, you must provide, as applicable, the transaction date, security name and type, ticker symbol or CUSIP, interest rate (coupon) and maturity date, number of shares, price at which the transaction was effected, principal amount (dollar value), the nature of the trade (buy or sell), and the name of the broker, dealer, or bank that effected the transaction.
-It is very important that you carefully review and verify the transactions and related details displayed on PTA, checking for accuracy and completeness.
+It is very important that you carefully review and verify the transactions and related details displayed on PTA, contacting the Nuveen Etnics Onice within 30 calendar days of starting at Nuveen.
+If you do not liquidate securities during this time, you will generally forfeit this consideration for liquidation.

+checking for accuracy and completeness.
 Once again, if you find any errors or omissions, correct or add to your list of transactions in PTA.